Biographies and portraits of astronomers

 10. Published Sources

 Lucinda Douglas-Menzies (2009) has published a book of 38 formal black and white portrait photographs of British astronomers, available through the Emilio Segre Visual Archives.
-Max Alexander's colour photographs put about 50 British astronomers into attractive association with their science.
-Portraits of the Astronomers Royal are available at the National Maritime Museum .
+Max Alexander's photographs put British astronomers into attractive association with their science.
+Portraits of the Astronomers Royal and other astronomers are available from the Royal Museums Greenwich Picture Library.
 A good, free and varied collection of about 100 pictures of astronomers (some duplicates) is available from the archival collections of the Institute of Astronomy, Cambridge.
 It spans all nationalities and a range of historical epochs from Aratus and Copernicus to the modern day but is strongest on British astronomers, Cambridge astronomers in particular.

 The Dibner Library of the History of Science and Technology at the Smithsonian Institution has publication-quality pictures of scientists at a high resolution: the scientists are classified by scientific discipline and include 200 astronomers and a dozen astrologers (some duplicates).
 The images may be freely downloaded for personal, research and study purposes, but there are reproduction fees.